Neutralist Armed Forces: Formation and role of the Neutralist Armed Forces

 At this point, both Phoumi and Kong Le reorganized their forces.
 However, while both sides were reorganizing, the communists launched attacks.
 On 12 April, Kong Le met with Vang Pao and agreed on cooperation between their forces.
 The PAVN 19th Border Defense Battalion overran Khamkeut and Lak Sao, nearly severing the lower panhandle from northern Laos by the second week in April 1961.
 In a second offensive, the PAVN stalemated four of Phoumi's new regiments that were strung out along Route 13 between Luang Prabang and Vientiane.
 It was during this action that U.S. Special Forces Team Moon was ambushed, and the first Americans killed in action.
-As a result of PAVN success in these actions, PEO head General Andrew Jackson Boyle remarked that the communists were poised to take any of the Lao towns along the Mekong River.
+As a result of PAVN success in these actions, PEO head General Andrew J. Boyle remarked that the communists were poised to take any of the Lao towns along the Mekong River.

 By 5 May 1961, the term Forces Armées Neutralistes came into use to describe Kong Le's military.
 Kong Le recruited enough new soldiers to split BP 2 into six companies.
 Although designated as airborne units, only the veteran cadre had parachute training.
 By October 1961, FAN was in conflict with the Royalist guerrillas surrounding the Plain; the effect was to push FAN into cooperation with the communists.
 After a 23 December 1961 battle between FAN and the guerrillas, a FAN defector and a Vietnamese prisoner verified Vietnamese communist backing for FAN.

 By the time the International Agreement on the Neutrality of Laos agreed upon on 23 July 1962 came into effect, FAN had ramped up to a strength of 8,000 troops.
 Three battalions under Brigadier General Khoumane Boupha were occupying far northern Phongsaly Province.
 There were two new infantry battalions outposted in Vang Vieng on Route 13, threatening Vientiane from the north.
 Three battalions moved southward into the panhandle, to occupy Tchepone, Nhommarath, and Mahaxay.
 FAN's center of gravity on the Plain of Jars was four paratroop battalions and two artillery battalions.
 The new artillery battalions were not the only heavy weapons units added to FAN.
 There was a company of PT-76 amphibious tanks formed from the 45 tanks given to FAN by the PAVN.
 There was also a small air arm, consisting of two C-47s and two Beavers flown north from Vientiane during the retreat to the Plain.